stubma/cocos2dx-better/README.md

 Because I wrote more than one cocos2d-x extension so I found some code can be moved out as a common codebase.

+View [my repositories][1] to know what extensions I provided for you.

 Requirement
 ===========
 cocos2dx-common project refers cocos2d-x project.
 You must clone cocos2d-x repository to a folder named "cocos2d-x",